OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 ## DOORS Reserved Keywords (Do Not Use as Field Names)

-Following names are reserved with OpsHub Integration Manager-DOORS integration, please do not use any name from following list for creating custom filed in DOORS.
+Following names are reserved with <code class="expression">space.vars.SITENAME</code>-DOORS integration, please do not use any name from following list for creating custom filed in DOORS.

 ```
 OH_ModuleName